Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Snorlax Coin from Avery!_

-After defeating all three members, including Avery, in the Colorless Altar, he will give you the coin.
+* After defeating all three members in the Colorless Altar, and talking to Avery, he'll give you the coin.
+If you defeated Avery first, talk to him after defeating the other two.
+You don't have to battle him a second time.

 ***